Dead Space: Extraction: DevelopmentDead Space: Extraction was co-developed by EA Redwood Shores (later Visceral Games), creators of the survival horror video game Dead Space; and Eurocom, a European development studio. Producer Steve Papoutsis created the concept for Extraction, wanting to create an original title for the Wii and give players of the original game further story content. The Wii was chosen as the platform due to its innovative features, including motion controls. Its genre was chosen based on the design and limitations of the Wii hardware. The Redwood Shores development team spent much of the production at Eurocom's studios in Derby, England. Eurocom were eager to create a high-quality title using the Dead Space licence. Production began in 2008 and took roughly fourteen months, the process being simplified by having a pre-established world design and assets.Extraction was built using EngineX, a game engine created by Eurocom for its gaming titles including Sphinx and the Cursed Mummy. The main focus during production was replicating the atmosphere and design of Dead Space within Extraction despite platform limitations, with new and classic enemies being incorporated. Despite the graphical limitations of the Wii, the team incorporated the original game's enemy designs and created new enemy types. To create a cinematic experience, the team made extensive use of motion capture for its cast. This proved simple as Eurocom had access to an advanced motion capture studio close to their offices. The camera was carried around by one of the actors while the scenes were recorded.

-While the genre and platform were different, the development team took the original game's mechanics and both replicated and expanded upon them within the new format.
-Unique elements tied into the motion controls hardware were added, such as the glow worm light and adjusting the aiming reticle using the Wii Remote's angle.
-So they could properly utilize the controls, team members handled the Wii Remote and Nunchuck as often as possible, and also took care to make the game compatible and comfortable with the Wii Zapper.
-The shift in genre allowed the team to rebalance some of the difficulty so players would make use of different weapons compared to Dead Space, with some being redesigned for the Wii hardware.
-The new Arc Welder weapon, which featured unlimited ammunition, was designed both to as a puzzle element and to give players a fallback weapon against enemies.
-According to Calhoun, the co-op multiplayer was chosen to shift the title into an action-based direction compared to the original's pure survival horror, and also create situations where one player would fight off the Necromorphs while the second completed an environmental puzzle.
-A major part of designing the co-op was allowing a second player to drop in at any time without interrupting the gameplay.
-A concept dropped during production was zero-G sections with dedicated controls.
-This was tested, but Papoutsis found the controls cumbersome and the sequences slow and boring, so they were dropped.
-Another pair of dropped concepts was a cloaking device that would drain health, and a boss Necromorph that would have relied on sound and smell.
+While the genre and platform were different, the development team wanted to both replicate and expanded upon the original game's mechanics.
+Unique elements tied into the motion controls hardware were added, such as the glow worm light and adjusting the aiming reticle using the Wii Remote.
+So they could properly utilize the controls, team members handled the Wii Remote and Nunchuck as often as possible, and took care to make the game compatible and comfortable with the Wii Zapper.
+The shift in genre allowed the team to rebalance the difficulty so players would make more use of different weapons compared to Dead Space, with some being redesigned for the Wii.
+The new Arc Welder weapon, which featured unlimited ammunition, was designed both to as a puzzle element and to give players a fallback weapon.
+According to designer John Calhoun, the co-op multiplayer was chosen to shift the title into an action-based design, creating situations where one player would fight off the Necromorphs while the second completed an environmental puzzle.
+A major part of the co-op mode's design was allowing a second player to drop in at any time without interrupting the gameplay.
+Zero-G sections with dedicated controls were tested, but dropped due to slow pacing and Papoutsis finding the intended controls cumbersome.
+Other dropped concepts were a health-draining cloaking device, and a blind boss Necromorph.